ViiSiX/DanceCats/docs/job_and_schedule.rst

 .. image:: _static/jobs-5.png

-Finally, you can edit your jobs, add an email so that DanceCat can send you result every time that job finish.
+Finally, you can edit your jobs, add an email so that DanceCats can send you result every time that job finish.

 **Note:** Job's results have a limited time to live.
-After spending the given time, they will be expired and you won't be able to retrieve them. `Config <install.html#config-dancecat>`_ this number by setting the value of *JOB_RESULT_VALID_SECONDS*
+After spending the given time, they will be expired and you won't be able to retrieve them. `Config <install.html#config-dancecats>`_ this number by setting the value of *JOB_RESULT_VALID_SECONDS*

 Scheduling
 ----------

 Scheduling allow you to run your job once, hourly, daily, weekly and monthly.
-With this, you don't have to go to your DanceCat site every time you need to get reports.
+With this, you don't have to go to your DanceCats site every time you need to get reports.

 To scheduling your job, go to the Jobs list page, click on **Edit** link to edit it.
 Next, on the Job's editing form, click on **New schedule** button to add new schedule.
 Edit information that suite your needs,